hulladev/args/README.md

 # 🚀 @hulla/args

-A modern, type-safe, and powerful command-line argument parser for all JS Runtimes (Node.js, Bun, Deno, Edge, ...)
+A modern, type-safe, and powerful command-line argument parser for all JS Runtimes (Node.js, Bun, Deno, etc...)

 `@hulla/args` provides a declarative API to define your CLI's arguments and commands, with strong TypeScript support to catch errors at compile time and provide a great developer experience with autocompletion.